 Neutral colors make a space look brighter and spacious.
 If you want to paint walls beige try beiges with yellow or pink undertones or greige which is beige and greys.
-Greige is a very popular wall color with home stagers and interior designers.
+At this time greige is a very popular wall color with home stagers and interior designers.

 Roy Thomas SRES® (Senior’s Real Estate Specialist) is a REALTOR® with Sutton Group Professional Realty.
 Since 1991, Roy specializes in helping retirees with their later in life real estate transactions.
 Call Roy at 902-497-3031 or contact Roy here